stonith404/pingvin-share/README.md

 - `DownloadAll` generates the zip file on the client side.
 This takes alot of time.
 Because of that I temporarily limited this function to maximal 150 MB.
 - If a user knows the share id, he can list and download the files directly from the Appwrite API even if the share is secured by a password or a visitor limit.
+- Because NextJS injects environments variables at build time, the website must be rebuilt when an environment variable changes.
+At the moment the container rebuilts the website after every restart.
+This takes some time.

 ## Contribute